Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Boise State University

-Boise State University requires prior approval from the Office of Environmental Health, Safety & Security for any drone operations on campus.
-Albertsons Stadium (Broncos sports venue) subject to TFR restrictions during game days.
+Boise State University requires approval from the Office of Environmental Health, Safety & Security (EHSS) for all campus drone flights.
+Liability coverage required.
+Stadium TFR applies during athletic events.

 YesEnvironmental Health, Safety & Security